e-florez/amcess/docs/source/index.rst

    3. Structural Characterization of the (Methanol) :math:`_4` Potential Energy Surface :cite:`methanol4`
    4. Insights into the structure and stability of the carbonic acid dimer :cite:`ca_dimer`
    5. Structural studies of the water hexamer :cite:`w6`
-   6. Structure and Reactivity of the :math:`^1Au_6Pt` Clusters :cite:`aupt`
-   7. Understanding microsolvation of Li+: structural and energetical analyses :cite:`li+`
+   6. Understanding microsolvation of Li+: structural and energetical analyses :cite:`li+`
-   8. Microsolvation of dimethylphosphate: a molecular model for the interaction of cell membranes with water
+   7. Microsolvation of dimethylphosphate: a molecular model for the interaction of cell membranes with water :cite:`dmp`
-   9. Microsolvation of Mg 2+, Ca 2+: strong influence of formal charges in hydrogen bond networks
-   10. A combined experimental and computational study of the molecular interactions between anionic ibuprofen and water
+   8. A combined experimental and computational study of the molecular interactions between anionic ibuprofen and water :cite:`ibuprofen`
-   11. Potential Energy Surfaces of WC6 Clusters in Different Spin States
-   12. Microsolvation of methylmercury: structures, energies, bonding and NMR constants (199 Hg, 13 C and 17 O)
+   9. Microsolvation of methylmercury: structures, energies, bonding and NMR constants (199 Hg, 13 C and 17 O) :cite:`florez`
-   13. How many water molecules does it take to dissociate HCl?
+   10. How many water molecules does it take to dissociate HCl? :cite:`hcl`

+Read more on `ASCEC publications <https://scholar.google.com/scholar?start=0&q=%22ascec%22,+annealing&hl=en&as_sdt=0,5>`_.

 Availability
 ============